-As of July 1, 2012, I will be working with the Forest and Nature Conservation Policy Group, Wageningen University.
+As of July, 2014, I will be working as an ARC Future Fellow at the new School of Geography, University of Melbourne.
 My research interests include the politics of conservation and development, neoliberalism, environmental governance, property rights, livelihoods, resource access and use, ethnicity, and agrarian change in mainland and insular Southeast Asia.
 I have examined similar research topics in the Canadian Western Arctic, Eastern Caribbean and Southern Africa.

 My education is varied, interdisciplinary: